 If the clock is ringing, you single tap the alarm button, to send it to sleep for 5 minutes or hold it, to deactivate disarm the alarm.

-These were all of the functions the clock has so far but i might add more in the future.
-Which you can get if you download the latest firmware version.
+These were all of the functions the clock has so far.
+I might add more in the future which you can get, if you download the latest firmware version.

 Step 12: Understanding the Code (optional)

 I know that many people do not like programming very much.
 Luckily for those people, next to no programming knowledge is required to build and use this binary clock.
 So if you don't care about the programming side, you can simply skip this step.